+'''

 grep found dummy.log

-The output of the last command should be (allowing for platform-specific differences in dynamic linker name and a lib64 directory on 64-bit hosts):

 '''

-found ld-linux.so.2 at /lib/ld-linux.so.2
+The output of the last command should be (allowing for platform-specific differences in dynamic linker name):

 '''

+found ld-linux-x86-64.so.2 at /lib/ld-linux-x86-64.so.2

+'''

 If the output does not appear as shown above or is not received at all, then something is seriously wrong.
 Investigate and retrace the steps to find out where the problem is and correct it.
 The most likely reason is that something went wrong with the specs file adjustment.
-Any issues will need to be resolved before continuing on with the process.
+Any issues will need to be resolved before continuing with the process.